neoliang/cocos2d-x-webview/README.md

 # cocos2d-x-webview
-A lightweight lib which embedded webview in games for cocos2dx on ios and android.
+A lightweight lib which embedded webview in games for cocos2dx on both ios and android.

 To show the WebView in the game,you just need write 2 lines of codes.